pret/pokered/FEATURES.md

 - Goldeen and Seaking are now Water/Normal
 - Victreebel is Grass/Dragon
 - Magmar is Fire/Psychic

+Additionally, GHOST type was made a "Dynamic type".
+What this means, is it can do Physical or Special damage depending on your base SPECIAL and base ATTACK.
+If base SPECIAL is higher than base ATTACK for your pokemon, GHOST type moves will be use SPECIAL for damage calculation.
+Otherwise, they will use ATTACK and the opponent's DEFENSE for damage calculation.
+This lets pokemon like Gengar be a bit more useful while also allowing physical attacker pokemon to benefit from physical damage on ghost attacks.

 ## Trainer AI changes
 - AI won't spam agility or amnesia repeatedly just because your pokemon is weak to psychic moves.
 The subroutine for selecting super effective moves ignores moves that do no damage now.